-Files are like files on a local file system, except they are accessible to anyone who has access, can be annotated and queried on, can be embedded into Synapse
+Files can be created by uploading or linking to digital files on the web.
+They are accessible to anyone who has access, can be annotated with custom metadata, can be embedded into Synapse

 Wiki pages, and can be associated with a DOI.